 To ensure doneness, you can use a meat thermometer to check the internal temperature of the ribs.
 The ideal internal temperature for smoked ribs is around 195°F to 203°F.

-What to serve with Smoked Spare Ribs
+What to Serve with Smoked Ribs

 Tips for Reheating Smoked Pork Ribs